Legal Advice from Trusted Pennsylvania Car Accident Attorneys

 What Types of Damages Can I Recover?

-Damages in Philadelphia car accident cases are generally divided into the following categories:
+Damages in Pennsylvania car accident cases are generally divided into the following categories:

 • Economic damages: Economic damages aim to provide compensation all out-of-pocket costs that the party responsible for your crash inflicts on the victim and his/her family.
 This includes compensation for medical bills, property damage, lost wages and other income, and lost earning potential.